Ricar8o/IETI-JPA-MongoDB/Answers.md

     The names are customer and product.

-    Nowhere are those names assigned, I assume they have those names because of the @document annotation that the model classes have.
+    Nowhere are those names assigned, I assume they have those names because the model classes and nowhere is specified any name for the collections.